RFC-1: Astropods Spec

 Additionally, a “primary” entry also receives the bare {UPPER(provider)}_{suffix} key for convenience.
 The primary entry is the one whose name matches the provider (e.g. an entry named anthropic using provider: anthropic); if no entry name matches, the first alphabetically is primary.

-When the entry name equals the provider name, the redundant qualified form (e.g. ANTHROPIC_ANTHROPIC_API_KEY) is omitted — only the bare key is produced.
+When the entry name equals the provider name, the redundant qualified form (e.g. ANTHROPIC_ANTHROPIC_API_KEY) is omitted and only the bare key is produced.

 Examples (single entry):